martinsson/BugsZero-Kata/instructions-intermediate.md

 solution is better avoids thinking of **why** it is actually better.
 3. Explain or refactor the code to show the new design.

+The purpose is to experiment with design alternatives, so it is not necessary to refactor until perfection, and it is optional to use tests.
+The purpose of first explaining the problem in the design is to make sure that the new design is not just different but also adresses one or more specific problems.

 ## Existing bugs and weaknesses

 * A Game could have less than two players - make sure it always has at least two.